tangerul123/html-quick--start-pack/README.md

-# html-quick--start-pack
-This is a modern HTML starter pack powered by Gulp.js, built to streamline and automate your front-end workflow.
-It includes everything you need to get started with clean HTML structure, SCSS, live browser reloading, minification, and more.
+# HTML Quick Start Pack with Gulp (Yarn Version)

+This is a lightweight and modern front-end starter pack using HTML, SCSS, and Gulp.js, managed with Yarn.
+It automates common tasks like SCSS compilation, live-reloading, minification, and prepares your project for production – all with a simple command.

+✅ HTML boilerplate (index.html)

+✅ SCSS to CSS compilation

+✅ Live server with auto-reload

+✅ CSS and JS minification

+✅ Image optimization

+✅ Clean file structure

+✅ Gulp 4 ready